-Vehicle Impoundment/Confiscation: Authorized by Specific Statutory Authority: Terms Upon Which Vehicle Will Be Released: Other: 1st off-30 dys1/60 dys if the offender was <21 yrs old/90 dys if there was a chemical test refusal; 2nd off-1 yr1; 3rd and sub offs-1 yr1 §§321J.4 & 321J.20

-Yes 1st and sub §§321J.3 & 321J.22 See Footnote No. 1 on p.
+Vehicle Impoundment/Confiscation: Authorized by Specific Statutory Authority: Terms Upon Which Vehicle Will Be Released: Other: 1st off-30 dys1/60 dys if the offender was <21 yrs old/90 dys if there was a chemical test refusal; 2nd off-1 yr1; 3rd and sub offs-1 yr1 §§321J.4 & 321J.20 Yes 1st and sub §§321J.2(2)(a), 321J.3 & 321J.22 See Footnote No. 2 on p.
 3-172.

-Yes I. Based upon a substance abuse evaluation, a court may order a DWI offender, who either had an alcohol concentration ≥ 0.20 at the time of arrest or is subsequent offender, to attend a treatment program.
+Yes I. Based upon a substance abuse evaluation, a court may order a DWI offender to attend a treatment program.
 Such a program could include inpatient treatment.
-The time the offender spends in this program is credited towards their sentence. \$321J.3(1) Comment: This "credit" may only apply to inpatient treatment.
-II.
+The time the offender spends in this inpatient treatment program is credited towards their sentence. §321J.3 II.
 Under separate provisions of law, the court may commit a subsequent offender, as a condition for suspending a sentence, to an inpatient treatment program for alcoholism or drug addiction.
-Again, the time the offender spends in this program is credited towards their sentence. \$321J.3(2) III.
-In addition, under \$901.5(8), the court may order a defendant to complete a treatment program pursuant to an evaluation for alcohol or drug abuse conducted under \$901.4A.

-Subsequent Offense-Impoundment or Immobilization.
-The vehicle owned and used by the defendant in the offense shall be either impounded or immobilized for either the period of the driver's lic rev or for 180 dys whichever is longer.
+Again, the time the offender spends in this program is credited towards their sentence. §321J.3(2) III.
+In addition, under §901.5(8), the court may order a defendant to complete a treatment program pursuant to an evaluation for alcohol or drug abuse conducted under §901.4A.
+No Impoundment (or Immobilization).
+For a 2nd or subsequent offense, the vehicle owned and used by the defendant in the offense shall be either impounded (or immobilized) for either the period of the driver's lic rev or for 180 dys whichever is longer.
 Law enforcement authorities seize the vehicle's license plates (and, if the vehicle is in custody, its registration).
-New registration plates shall not be issued until the above period expires.2 §321J.4B

-2This action may be rescinded upon certain conditions.
-(1) An owner, who was not convicted of or had any knowledge that the vehicle was to be used in a DWI offense, may have this action rescinded.
-(2) Either a non-resident co-owner or a family member (where the family has only one vehicle) may have this action rescinded provided an ignition interlock system is installed on the vehicle.
-The term "immobilized" means the installation of either a device that prevents the vehicle from being operated or an ignition interlock system.

-^{&#}x27;Special Note: For a 1st DWI offense conviction (including injury related offenses) or for an admin. per se violation, the licensing agency may issue a person a restricted license after the minimum mandatory license revocation period has expired.
+New registration plates shall not be issued until the above period expires.2 §321J.4B 1Special Note: For a drunk driving offense conviction (including injury related offenses) or for an admin. per se violation, the licensing agency may issue a person a restricted license after the minimum mandatory license revocation period has expired.
 The restricted license may only be used for education, treatment or employment purposes.
-For a 2nd DWI offense, an offender is not eligible for a temporary restricted license. \$321J.20(1) Except for persons < 21 yrs old, for a 3rd or subsequent DWI offense conviction, a restricted license may be issued by the court provided such a license is needed in order for the person to remain employed and the minimum period of license revocation has expired.
 Important.
-The court is prohibited from issuing a temporary restricted license for employment purposes to offenders or admin. per se violators who are <21 yrs old. \$321J.4(8) Note: Such a license is not available via the licensing agency. \$321J.20(2) An offender must install an "ignition interlock" system on the vehicle(s) they operate as a condition for obtaining a restricted license.
-This requirement must last for at least 1 yr unless a longer period is ordered by the court under \$321J.4. \$321J.20(6)

-Sanctions Following a Conviction for a DWI Offense:
+The court is prohibited from issuing a temporary restricted license for employment purposes to offenders or admin. per se violators who are <21 yrs old. §321J.4(8) Note: Such a license is not available via the licensing agency. §321J.20(2) See Ignition Interlock under Miscellaneous Sanctions on p.
+3-174.
+2Either a non-resident co-owner or a family member (where the family has only one vehicle) may have this action rescinded provided an ignition interlock system is installed on the vehicle. §321J.4B 3 - 173 16th Edition IOWA Sanctions Following a Conviction for a DWI Offense: (continued) Miscellaneous Sanctions Not Included Elsewhere:

-(continued)

-Miscellaneous Sanctions

-Not Included Elsewhere: Persons sentenced to the county jail may be assigned to "home detention" instead of incarceration. §356.26
+I. Ignition Interlock.
+A 2nd or subsequent offender, after the mandatory license revocation period, may be granted restricted driving privileges provided they install ignition interlock devices on their vehicles. §321J.4 II.
+Persons sentenced to the county jail may be assigned to "home detention" instead of incarceration. §356.26 Important.

-Other Criminal Actions Related to DWI: Important.
 See the Special Note & Comment below.

-Homicide by Vehicle:

-State Has Such a Law: Yes Class D felony If death is related to DWI/reckless driving-Class C felony $707.6A(1)\&(2)$

-Sanctions:

-Criminal Sanction:

-Imprisonment (Term): Class D felony-Not more than 5 yrs §902.9(4)

-Class C felony-Not more than 10 yrs §902.9(3)

-Mandatory Minimum Term: None

-Fine (\$ Range): Class D felony- \$500 to \$7,500 1 § 902.9(4) Class C felony- \$500 to \$10,000 1 § 902.9(3)

-Mandatory Minimum Fine: \$500 appears to be mand.

-Administrative Licensing Action:

-Licensing Authorized and

-Type of Action: Rev §§321J.4(5) & 707.6A(1)(a)

-Length of Term of

-Licensing Withdrawal: 6 yrs

-Mandatory ActionMinimum ·

-Length of License

-Withdrawal: Restricted driving privileges are available provided the minimum revocation period for either a DWI off., admin. per se violation or refusal has expired.
-2 §§321J.4(5) & (8) and 321J.20(2)

-Other: None

-Surcharge.
-A surcharge of 30% of the fine actually imposed is assessed against any person who is convicted of a State criminal offense. §911.2

-2A restricted license may be issued by the court provided such a license is needed in order for the person to remain employed. §321J.4(8) Note: Such a license is not available via the licensing agency. §321J.20(2) An offender must install an "ignition interlock" system on the vehicle(s) they operate as a condition for obtaining a restricted license.
-This requirement must last for at least 1 yr unless a longer period is ordered by the court under §321J.4. §§321J.4(8) & 321J.20(6)
+Other Criminal Actions Related to DWI: